therealchjones/mffer/docs/mffer.md

 This file is very large, but is human-readable. mffer will also create `Roster-`_`version`_`.csv` for each version, character-delimited files including the data for the playable characters in the game.
-The CSV files can be imported for use into the [mffer webapp](webapp.md).
+The CSV files can be imported into the mffer webapp.
 Both the JSON files and the CSV files will overwrite any files in _`output_directory`_ with the same names.

 ## Requirements